 single atrium and common atrioventricular valve with or without regurgitation

 Kearns-Sayre syndrome (KSS), also known as oculocraniosomatic disorder, is a rare multisystem mitochondrial disorder.

-Patient often present with progressive external ophthalmoplegia 1.
-Neurologic symptoms develop in childhood or adolescence, usually before 20 years of ag...
+The patient often presents with progressive external ophthalmoplegia 1.
+Neurologic symptoms develop in childhood or adolescence, usually before 20 years ...

 grade 0: no radiographic features of OA are present